zamarz/expense-tracker/README.md

 How to Run Xpensio Locally

-You will need an Android Device or an emulator, such as provided by Android Studio, to run Xpensio;
+You will need an Android device or an emulator, such as provided by Android Studio, to run Xpensio.

 ✔️ **1.
 CLONE THE REPO**